 - Any character with a Secret Identity is likely to have a few stories of this nature.

 - Pretty much every undercover cop story runs on this.
-If the criminals knew from the outset that the new guy in their ranks was a cop out to bust them all, he or she would be dead in short order.
+If the criminals knew from the outset that the new guy in their ranks was a cop out to bust them all, they would be dead in short order.

-- The plot in Nosflutteratu kicks off when Twilight learns what everpony else in Ponyville already knowsthat Fluttershy is a vampire.
+- The plot in Nosflutteratu kicks off when Twilight learns what everypony else in Ponyville already knows-that Fluttershy is a vampire.

 - In the Fearless books, the plot was frequently driven by the fact that Gaia was either keeping a secret from someone or having one kept from her.